molgenis/molgenis-emx2/README.md

 We typically use [Visual Studio 'Code'](https://code.visualstudio.com/) Instead of Gradle we can use Yarn during development of individual apps.

+We use yarn workspaces to manage dependencies between the js modules.
 To develop, first cd into to folder 'apps' and install all dependencies for all apps.
 This also automatically links local dependencies using [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
 ```console